Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 After age 65:

-The 20% penalty disappears
+The 20% penalty disappears.

-Non-medical withdrawals are simply taxed as ordinary income
+Non-medical withdrawals are simply taxed as ordinary income.

 This makes an HSA function similarly to a traditional IRA for non-medical spending, while still remaining completely tax-free for medical expenses.
+That flexibility makes HSAs an incredibly powerful financial planning tool.

 What Expenses Qualify for HSA Withdrawals?